A Hybrid Quantum-Classical Algorithm for Robust Fitting: Quantum solution

 A quantum annealer solves a problem of the form

 which is the quadratic unconstrained binary optimisation (QUBO).
 QUBO is intractable on a classical machine, but a quantum annealer, by virtue of the physical processes described above, \emph{may} solve the problem efficiently.
-It allows $N$-qubits to evolve through superposed states (quantum tunneling), and $\bq$ is obtained from the final measurement; see Sec.~\ref{sec:practical} on practical limitations.
+It allows $N$-qubits to evolve through superposed and entangled states (quantum tunnelling), and $\bq$ is obtained from the final measurement; see Sec.~\ref{sec:practical} on practical limitations.